Skip to Content

 Tenant perspectives on housing responsibilities

-Subproject 4 focuses housing responsibilities on tenants’ practices of solidarity and (in)hospitality, thereby connecting questions about migration and the socio-ecological housing crisis.
+Subproject 4 focuses housing responsibilities on displacement, housing discontent, and hospitality, connecting questions about migration and socio-ecological housing crises.

 The crises of demolition and displacement tenants experience in Swiss cities in the wake of densification policies disproportionately affect those who are already made vulnerable through low household incomes and migratory status (Kaufmann et al. 2023).
 As demolitions and their impacts on urban inhabitants have become a focal point in public discourse, anti-immigration sentiments are gaining prominence in housing debates (Huber 2023a; 2023b, Pöschl 2023, Vecchio 2024).
 At stake are not only social justice issues about affordability, displacement, and densification, but also broader questions about who has a right to come, who has a right to stay, and who is responsible for negotiating these tensions.